 Against a considerable torrent of criticism, bitcoin surged to become one of the most talked-about investments in the world.
 Seemingly no one can get enough about the blockchain technology that underlines the cryptocurrencies.
 Having witnessed its mercurial profitability, people want to learn how to buy bitcoin.
 But before I get to that, I first want to answer the why.

-The last few weeks have been nothing short of explosive for bitcoin, and I mean that in a bad way.
-After briefly touching the $5,000 mark, the famed cryptocurrency collapsed, eventually dropping below $3,000 before climbing its way back up.
+The past year has been nothing short of explosive for bitcoin, and I mean that in a bad way.
+After briefly touching the $5,000 mark in September, the famed cryptocurrency collapsed, eventually dropping below $3,000 before climbing its way back up.
+In November, BTC hit about $7500 and reversed sharply down to $6500.
+Now it’s trading near $8,200.
 Traditional investors aren’t used to such violent see-saw behaviors in their portfolio.
-Then again, traditional investments don’t typically make 330% profits despite incurring a recent 22% loss.
+Then again, traditional investments don’t typically make 750% profits in a single year.

 Ignoring the longer-term profitability potential, prominent folks like JPMorgan CEO Jamie Dimon blasted bitcoin as essentially a Ponzi scheme.
 The mistake that Dimon makes is conflating volatility with a market collapse.
 More critically, he refuses to acknowledge the key similarity that connects all bubble implosions in financial history.

 Whether we’re talking about Dimon’s tulip mania example, the 2000 tech bubble, the 2006-2007 subprime housing crisis or the 2008 global financial collapse, their respective theses were proven materially false.

 A rare commodity was no longer rare.
 Authorities exposed companies with fake financials.
 A roaring wave of bad debt proved housing prices were unsustainable.
 Bubbles pop because the investment justification ceases to exist.